River Ant – Irstead to Ant Mouth

 From here to just before Ludham bridge mooring is dangerous due to submerged stakes.
 The river now makes a wide horseshoe bend as it heads towards Ludham Bridge, the banks become more open and the water can get choppy in the breeze.

-There are good moorings on either side of the river before Ludham bridge, 8 ft 7 in headroom at average high tide, with a water point on the Ludham side.
+At Ludham Bridge there are good moorings on both sides of the river before the bridge, 8 ft 6 in headroom at average high tide, with a water point on the Ludham side.
 It can be very windy here.
 Ludham Bridge Stores stock a good range of provisions and also hire cycles.
 A Public Telephone is near the bridge.
 The Dog Inn is a 5 minute walk towards Ludham village and is listed in the Good Pub Guide.
 Under the bridge on the left is Ludham Bridge Boatyard.
 On the right a little past the boatyard moorings are available (fee).

 On passing through the bridge the river takes a sharp turn to the left, look out for craft manoeuvring for the bridge.
 The next ¾ of a mile to Ant Mouth is uneventful, slow down as the Bure is reached and be prepared to give way.